matthewmichelle/GlassHub-Assessment-Task/README.md

     DB_DATABASE=
     ```

-5. Start the server:
+5. Start the migration:

     ```bash
+    npm run migrate
+    ```

+6. Start the server:

+    ```bash
     npm run dev
     ```

-6. Access the application in your browser at [http://localhost:3000/api-docs](http://localhost:3000/api-docs).
+7. Access the application in your browser at [http://localhost:3000/api-docs](http://localhost:3000/api-docs).

-7. Access the api documentaion in your browser at [http://localhost:3000/api-docs](http://localhost:3000/api-docs).
+8. Access the api documentaion in your browser at [http://localhost:3000/api-docs](http://localhost:3000/api-docs).

 ## Usage